 Taking one teachers’ workshop and thinking it’s enough

 Imagine you have a Salsa friend who took one private lesson in WCS then decided they were ready to compete to win in Jack & Jill.
 You would try to be encouraging, but at the same time internally laughing at their naivety.
 Let’s think about this in the context of school teaching: School teachers don’t learn to teach kids by going to individual workshops.
 They enter into a program of study.
 They get guidance in their practicum.
 They get certified.
-(The best example of this is the Swing Literacy Development Method Teacher Education Program.)
+(The best example of this is the Swing Literacy Development Method Teacher Development Program.)
 But in contrast, the “workshops” that school teachers attend are only meant to be for continuing their professional development: special topics, upgrades, or new ideas.
 In dance, because the common format for group learning is “workshops”, it’s easy to use this format to cater to dance teachers, but it is not ideal for foundational teacher education.
 Dance teachers’ workshops are casual, optional, supplemental add-ons to a much more formal, structured, substantial program of study ♥.
 It is important not to collapse the two.

 Regurgitating the last workshop you took